USA Swimming Sexual Abuse Lawsuits

 She hopes the current executive director, Tim Hinchey, will “get rid of all USA Swimming members who enabled Andy King to sexually abuse me and more than a dozen other swimmers.”

-King’s abuse of Debra began to circulate throughout USA Swimming circles to the point where, in 1985, the San Ramon Valley Aquatics swim club refused to renew his contract.
+King’s abuse of Debra began to circulate throughout USA Swimming circles to the point where, in 1985, San Ramon Valley Aquatics refused to renew his contract.

 But he stayed in Northern California and continued to coach and abuse young swimmers at Chabot Aquatics.